Postgres-redis Extension in Rust

 } Const;

-Firstly, we extract constvalue which is a Datum, a postgres internal representation of the actual value, also we extract the consttype which is the Oid of the value data type.
+which is the Oid of the value data type.
 Datum can be used to represent any type of value ranging from float to integer and the likes, hence we need to properly get the details about the value data type using its Oid, hence a call to getTypeOutputInfo is needed.

 Yes, we now have the data type information, and also the value Datum, next step is to make a call to OidOutputFunctionCall; every column data type is associated to a function responsible for the way the value of that data type is transformed from Datum.

-What OidOutputFunctionCall does is to make a call to function manager fmngr that makes a call to the data type function and transforms them to the actual value from Datum.
+that makes a call to the data type function and transforms them to the actual value from Datum.
 Once we have the actual value we convert it to a rust string CStr::from_ptr

-Time to save the values obtained in our PRHook where_clause_receiver field
+Time to save the values obtained in our PRHook where_clause_receiver

 fn planner(...) {